Taint Analysis for Graph APIs Focusing on Broken Access Control: Taint Analysis for Graph APIs

 If condition (2) holds, we argue similarly, but instead switch each intermediate rule application of a rule other than the source rule toward the back. \end{proof}

-As illustrated by \autoref{exa:indirect-create} and \autoref{exa:indirect-delete}, the conditions from \autoref{thm:general} are not met in all cases.
+As illustrated by \autoref{exa:indirect-delete} and \autoref{exa:indirect-create}, the conditions from \autoref{thm:general} are not met in all cases.
 Moreover, indirect vulnerabilities can also occur because of the intermediate rules being themselves source and sink rules.
 The development of a new, sound static detection technique for all indirect dependencies constitute part of our future plans; such a technique requires an extension of the theory of critical pairs.

-The following example shows that the conditions from \autoref{thm:general} applies to a part of our running example, illustrating how indirect vulnerabilities can be reduced to direct ones. \begin{exa}[indirect vulnerability reducible to direct vulnerability] \autoref{fig:reducibleVulnerability} illustrates a potential indirect vulnerability: a user creates a repository that is updated after the user creates a project.
-This indirect vulnerability can be reduced to a direct one, since it is possible to switch the intermediate application of \emph{createProject} with the application of \emph{updateRepo}---see \autoref{fig:reducedVulnerability}. \end{exa}
+The following example shows that the conditions from \autoref{thm:general} applies to a part of our running example, illustrating how indirect vulnerabilities can be reduced to direct ones. \begin{exa}[potential indirect vulnerability reducible to potential direct vulnerability] \autoref{fig:reducibleVulnerability} illustrates a potential indirect vulnerability: a user creates a repository that is updated after the user creates a project.
+This potential indirect vulnerability can be reduced to a direct one, since it is possible to switch the intermediate application of \emph{createProject} with the application of \emph{updateRepo}---see \autoref{fig:reducedVulnerability}.

+\autoref{fig:irreducibleVulnerability} illustrates another potential indirect vulnerability: a user creates a repository for which an issue is created and afterward this issue is deleted again.
+We cannot switch the intermediate rule application \emph{createIssue} forward or backward in this sequence.
+This example illustrates the need for a new, sound static detection technique for all indirect dependencies. \end{exa}

-Effectively, each dependency reason in the tainted information flow constitutes the possibility of a vulnerability that calls for further investigation.
+Effectively, each dependency reason in the tainted information flow constitutes a potential vulnerability that calls for further investigation.
 But the tainted information flow may still contain \emph{false positives}, i.e. issues that do not turn out to be actual vulnerabilities.
 Therefore, a manual review of the tainted information flow by the security analyst (step 5 in \autoref{fig:overview}) as described in the following is necessary.

 The analyst reviews each dependency reason between source and sink rules contained in the tainted information flow against the access control policy of the API.
 The review has one of the following two outcomes.
 First, if the policy does not properly cover the tainted flow expressed by the dependency reason, it represents an \emph{unsecured tainted flow}; the policy thus needs to be adapted such that proper access control for this flow can be implemented; in this case, the dynamic analysis (see \autoref{subsec:analysis_dynamic}) can be used to prove that the dependency reason leads to a true positive, i.e., a BAC vulnerability, by demonstrating the occurrence of unsecured access to sensitive data.
 Alternatively, the dependency reason represents a \emph{secured tainted flow}; in this case, the dynamic analysis can be used to verify the correct implementation of the policy.